Paulojft94/Software-Dev/Readme.md

 # DESOFT I - Lab Classes Support Project

-Look at the documents folder for the documentation.
+Look at the docs folder for the documentation.

 # How to prepare the environment?